When to set New Year Intentions in the Southern Hemisphere?

 This is when everyone living in the Northern Hemisphere is doing it

-This is when our ancestors (who came from the Northern Hemisphere) did it
+This is when our ancestors (who, for many of us, came from the Northern Hemisphere) did it

 And while following this tradition connects us to our global community and ancestral heritage, it doesn't necessarily serve our local, lived experience.